Get Free Audit

 Wrapping it up

-This is how you edit a footer menu in Magento 2 three ways.
-I believe that every store admin will be able to find the method that would most suitable for them.
+This is how you edit a footer menu in Magento 2 in three ways.
+I believe that every store admin will be able to find the most suitable method for them.
 If you have any questions or comments, please leave them below.

 Andrey Dubina